Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.

-  'where': where_example // string | Optionally filter the list.
+  'where': where_example //  | Optionally filter the list.
 Here are some examples:

 *   where=(isFolder=true)